- This event has passed.

 Capturing Sexual Orientation and Gender Identity (SOGI) in Survey Research (Online)

-This one day course will be offered via Zoom only.
-Attendance is required as it will not be recorded.
+Attendance is required as the course will not be recorded.

 This short course will provide participants with a broad overview of considerations and approaches for capturing sexual orientation and gender identity (SOGI) in survey research.
 This includes examining the current best practices and approaches, and considerations for sampling and other key design considerations when researching these populations.
 The workshop is intended to give participants an opportunity to better understand the various current approaches to measuring SOGI, and hands-on practice developing responsive best-practice versions of SOGI questions for their own research needs.

 - The (in)consistency of including SOGI items in research

 - Reviewing national and state approaches to SOGI data collection